MicrosoftDocs/cpp-docs/docs/sanitizers/examples-heap-use-after-free.md

 ---
-title: "Heap use after free."
+title: "heap-use-after-free error"
 description: "Source examples and live debug screenshots for heap use after free errors." ms.date: 02/05/2021
 f1_keywords: ["heap-use-after-free"]
 helpviewer_keywords: ["heap-use-after-free"]
 ---

-# Heap use after free
+# Example: `heap-use-after-free` error

 We show three examples where storage in the heap can be allocated via `malloc`, `realloc` (C), and `new` (C++), along with a mistaken use of `volatile`.
 Examples sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).